pyrsmk/vertical-rhythmic/README.markdown

 V - Modular scale
 -----------------

 Vertical-rhythmic is designed to be very flexible.
-A good companion could be [modular-scale](https://github.com/Team-Sass/modular-scale), a modular scale calculator bringing you golden ratio (and many more) to your stylesheets.
+A good companion could be [modular-scale](https://github.com/Team-Sass/modular-scale), a modular scale calculator bringing golden ratio (and many others) to your stylesheets.
 The use of vertical-rhythmic is slightly different but still short and simple :

 ```scss
 $ms-base:1rem;